Booster39/my_malloc/README.md

-# my_malloc
+# my_malloc on Linux
-Recoding the C malloc function which allocates the requested memory and returns a pointer to it How it works:
+Recoding the C malloc function which allocates the requested memory and returns a pointer to it.
+How it works:

 ```link